Marsa Matrouh

 Mersa Matruh is served by Mersa Matruh International Airport.
-The city features soft white sand beaches and calms transparent waters; the bay is protected from the high seas by a series of rocks forming a natural breakwater, with a small opening to allow access for light vessels.
+The city features soft white sand beaches and calm transparent waters; the bay is protected from the high seas by a series of rocks forming a natural breakwater, with a small opening to allow access for light vessels.

 History

-Mersa Matruh started as a small fishing town during Ancient Egyptian times and the reign of Alexander The Great and was named Amunia.
-There are ruins of a temple for Ramesses II (1200 BC).
-The city became known as Paraitonion in the Ptolemaic era.
-Ovid wrote that its goddess is Isis.
-After Egypt came under Roman rule, the town became an important harbor for trade and shipping goods and crops to Rome.
+Mersa Matruh began as a small fishing town but was important enough to host an Egyptian temple under Ramesses II c.
+1200 BC.
+It prospered as the port for the 8th-century BC oracle of Amun Ra at the Siwa Oasis.